cdl-geneseo/geneseo-dictionary/F/Four-Dogs.md

 # Four Dogs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Four Dogs

 Created by  Unknown User (jfw3), last modified by  Unknown User (jmb53) on Nov 20, 2012

 Noun for dagz A forty-ounce bottle of malt liquor.
 Source: Dictionary of Geneseo English, Fall 2000 - Kocher-2006J.
 Boselli, 2012: 0% of those surveyed were familiar with the term.
 It is now obsolete.